reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 #### Selectors

 **Selectors** are functions that know how to extract specific pieces of information from a store state value.
-As an application grows bigger, this can help avoid repeating logic as different parts of the app need to read the same data:
+As an application grows bigger, this can help avoid repeating logic since different parts of the app need to read the same data.

 ```js
 const selectCounterValue = state => state.value